 Can I work?

-Our program is designed for mothers to set aside the time of pregnancy and at least the first six months after giving birth to prepare for and then bond with baby while pursuing life skills education in our home.
-We will assist you in finding a job between 6 – 12 months after your baby is born so that you can save your income.
-It is then expected that you will work the second year of your child’s life.
+Our program is designed for mothers to set aside the time of pregnancy and at least the first twelve months after giving birth to prepare for and then bond with baby while pursuing life skills education and academic goals in our home.
+If it aligns with your educational and long-term goals, we will assist you in finding part time employment no sooner than 12 months after your baby is born for the purpose of saving at minimum 80% your income so that you can afford living expenses when you transition out of our program.

 What if I’m not religious?